Lembke2448/iOS-Portfolio-Lembke22/README.md

 # iOS-Portfolio-Lembke22
-basically all of the nerd stuff I've done throughout my time at EPHS
+Hey, my name is Evan Lembke.
+Here is a compilation of all of the nerd stuff that I have done, created, or participated in throughout my time at Eden Prairie High School.
+The world of technology has always been fascinating to me and taking these classes pretty much cemented my career field.
+From learning the blocky, clunky fundementals to feeling ectascy when the 23 errors are finally fixed and compiled, computer science has been a blast.

 ### Advanced iOS Mobile App Development